usnistgov/SAMURAI/docs/analysis/data_layout.rst

-Example Code for Loading Measurement Data
+Example Processing of the Data
 ------------------------------------------------

 The following example codes show how the measurement data and aperture positions can be loaded.